 While PAIMI programs have had some impact during their ten years' existence, they have also been criticized for not becoming more pro-active, for not involving more 'activist" ex-patients on their Advisory Councils, and for filing few legal actions.
 Part of this, of course, relates to their Federal mandate.
 And, to their credit, some PAIMI programs have been extremely supportive of local groups, ex-patient advocates, and the psychiatric survivors' movement.

-NARPA's next annual conference will be held in Niagara Falls, NY, November 1 through 4, 2001.
+NARPA's next annual conference will be held in [New Orleans, Louisiana, September 6 through 9, 2023].
 Keep checking NARPA's website for updates.
-NARPA's dues are $35 a year.
 For additional information about NARPA or the conference, write: NARPA, P.O.
-Box 40585, Tuscaloosa, AL 35404 (or Contact NARPA on the Internet ).
-We welcome new members, and we're seeking contributions as well.
-NARPA subsidizes many people who are living on disability payments, who are unable to afford the membership and conference fees.
+Box 855, Huntsville, AL 35804 (or Contact NARPA on the Internet.
+An all-volunteer organization, NARPA seeks contributions to help with the costs of conferences.
+We work hard to keep fees and hotel costs to a minimum and we typically offer subsidies to people living on fixed incomes or disability payments who would otherwise be unable to afford the conference fees.
 We are currently conducting a fundraising drive, reaching out to individuals as well as foundations.

 NARPA also offers a video documentary called "Crazy Women: Madness, Myth, and Metaphor," which features Kate Millett, Judi Chamberlin, Sally Zinman, and other female leaders of the movement discussing their experiences and psychiatric treatment.
 Please feel free to contact NARPA at the address above if you're interested.